sagemath/trac_to_gh/Issue 9333.md

 # Issue 9333: the kash optional spkg doesn't work at all on OS X due to mistake in use of tar

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9333

 Original creator: was